I am a 30 year old Gay male Gamer from Scotland, in the UK.

 My hobbies include reading, writing, gaming (obviously), swimming, and I go to the gym twice a week; this is because I am unemployed at the moment so I have a lot of time on my hands.
 I try to keep myself busy with my hobbies, and most recently the writing bug has bit me again.

-I am a fan of Star Trek, Star Wars, Babylon 5, anything that Whoopi Goldberg has been in, Battlestar Galactica (and Caprica), Glee, any and all books by Raymond E Feist, the Song of Ice and Fire books by George R R Martin (finish them already!), and I love the Harry Potter universe.
+I am a fan of Star Trek, Star Wars, Babylon 5, anything that Whoopi Goldberg has been in, Battlestar Galactica (and Caprica), I used to like Glee (I went off it when Klaine reunited, it was an unhealthy relationship people!), any and all books by Raymond E Feist, the Song of Ice and Fire books by George R R Martin (finish them already!), and I love the Harry Potter universe.

 I have a few things to say about Fanfic authors/writers; or rather a few general rules that I work by that I feel that is essential for a writer to stick to to not turn potential readers off of reading your Fics.